Dharsan-MB/Js-Tasks/readme.md

 Concepts: prompt(), function, onclick(), conditional, loop, break
 * Ask the user to guess a number between 1 and 10.
 * If guessed correctly within 3 tries, show success; otherwise show the correct answer.

+Task 14:
+Create a button that changes the image source when clicked.
+The image has an id myImage.

+Task 15:
+Ask the user how many times to repeat a message.
+Display "Hello JavaScript!" that many times using a for loop and console.log().

+Task 16:
+Create two input fields for numbers and a button to calculate and show the sum in a paragraph with id sumResult.

+Task 17:
+Create a form with an input box.
+When a button is clicked, check if the input is empty.
+If it is, display “Input required!” in red below the box.

+Task 18:
+Create a password input box and a button.
+If the entered password is less than 6 characters, show a warning in red.

+Task :
+Create a paragraph with id hoverPara.
+When the mouse hovers over it, change its background color to yellow.
+On mouse out, change it back.